 Part of an MRI slide showing the cross section of a brain (from top to bottom).
 MRI scans help specialists identify the presence of a tumour and establish its size and exact location within the brain.

-If your doctor (GP or A&E doctor) suspects you have a brain tumour, they will refer you to a specialist, such as a neurologist or neurosurgeon.
+If your doctor (GP or A&E doctor) suspects you have a brain tumour, they will refer you to a specialist, such as a neurologist.
 These are specialists in brain and nerve disorders.
 If they suspect a child has a brain tumour, they will refer them to a paediatrician.

 The specialist will: